 Seaside resorts such as La Baule, Les Sables d’Olonne, Arcachon, Biarritz, Le Cap d’Agde, La Grande-Motte, Fréjus, Cannes, Nice, and Menton can be incredibly busy with visitors who flock there in their millions from France and northern European countries to soak up the sun.
 Visitors can also find water activities on the mainland in countless lakes and rivers.

-In cities and villages, some shops may be closed for a whole month.
+Some shops may be closed in cities and villages for a whole month.

 Calendar of Summer in France